Average Weather in May in Maple Ridge Canada

 Wind Direction in May

 Maple Ridge is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average surface water temperature in Maple Ridge is increasing during May, rising by 4°F, from 51°F to 55°F, over the course of the month.

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

-The month of May in Maple Ridge is more likely than not fully within the growing season, with the chance that a given day is in the growing season increasing from 90% to 100% over the course of the month.
+The month of May in Maple Ridge is very likely fully within the growing season, with the chance that a given day is in the growing season gradually increasing from 91% to 100% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in May

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.